For The Analog Enthusiast

 Influential & Inspiring People

 The IIP Series, also known as the Influential and Inspiring People Series, was created to showcase the many talented, hardworking, and innovative individuals I have had the privilege of knowing.
 I want to be able to share their stories while inspiring others to build their own paths along the way.
 Many of them are making an impact in this world through their passions, and I want their stories to be heard.
-This one is FOR THE ANALOG FANBOY.
+This one is for the Analog Enthusiast.

 Rafael Hernandez